CloudLabsAI-Azure/Microsoft-Fabric-Models-to-Outcomes/Microsoft Fabric/Models to Outcomes/Instructions/Exercise 1.md

     <img src=images/y253del9.jpg />

 The Copilot experience in Power BI streamlines report creation, making data insights more accessible and actionable.
 Enjoy the enhanced productivity and ease of use that Copilot brings to your data analysis tasks!

-- [ ]  Tick this box to indicate Power BI Service + Copilot is complete.

 ## Power BI Desktop + Copilot
 (if you have not completed this in **Client tools** section.)